-Council may at its discretion, agree to raise self-supporting loans on behalf of Incorporation Local Organisations.
-Such agreement will be subject to a range of considerations as determine on an individual case by case basis.
+Council may at its discretion, agree to raise self-supporting loans on behalf of Incorporated Local Organisations.
+Such agreements will be subject to a range of considerations as determined on an individual case by case basis.
 This may require the applicant to include meeting

-- \sim costs relevant to the raising of the loan with the exception of administrative charges. - ~ any costs involved in preparing agreements, lease or other documents required.
+- ~ costs relevant to the raising of the loan with the exception of administrative charges. - ~ any costs involved in preparing agreements, lease or other documents required.